Dragon2fly/logger_tt/README.md

    will cause the first line of error report to be the message of exception.
    In the case of the above example, it would be come `[2020-06-12 21:37:00] ERROR: division by zero`.

+6. Silent unwanted logger:

+   Third party modules also have logger and their messages are usually not related to your code.
+   A bunch of unwanted messages may hide the one that come from your own module.
+   To prevent that and also reduce log file size, we need to silent unwanted loggers.

+   There are two ways to silent a logger with config file:

+   * Create a new logger: in `logger` section of config file, add a new logger whose name is the same with the one you want to silent.
+   Set it level to `WARNING` or above.
+If you add `handlers`, you should also set `propagate` to `no` or `False`.
+   Otherwise, the same message may be logged multiple times.
+Ex:

+         urllib3:
+           level: WARNING
+           handlers: [console, error_file_handler]
+           propagate: no

+     Above setting only allow messages with level `WARNING` and above to be processed.
+     Usually that is enough to silent most of unwanted messages.
+If you need to silent more messages, try `ERROR` or `CRITICAL`.

+   * Add logger's name to `suppress list`: Then a new logger with level default to `WARNING` will be automatically created for you.
+Ex:

+         suppress: [exchangelib, urllib3]

+     If you need to suppress at even higher level, use `suppress_level_below` in `setup_logging`.
+     For example suppress any message below `ERROR` level that comes from loggers in `suppress list`:

+         setup_logging(suppress_level_below=logging.ERROR)

 # Sample config:

 1. Yaml format:

+   log_config.yaml:

    ```yaml
    version: 1
    disable_existing_loggers: False